 The tipi was often painted with the designs inspired by the dreams and visions experienced by the owners.
 Painting also served the purpose of warding off bad spirits and brought protection to the dwellers.

-The Indian women of the tribe were responsible for the construction and ownership of the tipi.
+The Native American women of the tribe were responsible for the construction and ownership of the tipi.
 They chose the campsite, erected and took down the tipis and chose how the tipis were furnished and arranged around the heart of the tipi; the fire.
 Used for warmth and for cooking, fire also held a spiritual significance as it was symbolic of purification and transformation.

 Cool in the summer and warmed by the fire in the winter the tipi is a truly magical place with an overwhelming connection to the past.
-Born from the herds of buffalo of the great plains the tipi truly is the home of the hunter.
+Born from the herds of bison of the great plains the tipi truly is the home of the hunter.

 Please click here to view our beautiful wedding tipis, you can find everything from flowers to shoes by following the below lin: